cityandwool/danryland/_posts/2017-05-26-boost-your-youtube-views.markdown

 You should consider adding these terms to your video's meta data to make it more discoverable.

-To optimise your YouTube video, follow these 5 steps:
+To recap, optimise your YouTube video using these 5 steps:

 1. Get the YouTube Creator Studio app
 2. Experiment with some keyword research